DIFI-Consortium/DIFI-Certification/DIFI_101_Tutorial.md

 udp_socket.sendto(difi_packet, (DESTINATION_IP, DESTINATION_PORT))
 ```

 You can feel free to change the IQ samples, or put a loop around it to send multiple packets.
+If your IQ samples start as a numpy array, you can convert them to integers of the correct datatype (e.g., int16), and then use `bytearray()` to generate the bytearray associated with the samples.

 ## Dissecting a DIFI Packet in Wireshark